easylogic/vscode-editor/README.md

-# VSCode Custom Editor for EasyLogic Studio
+# EasyLogic Studio VS Code Extension

-Demonstrates VS Code's [custom editor API](https://code.visualstudio.com/api/extension-guides/custom-editors) using two custom editors:
+## Features

+-   Edit `.els` file in the EasyLogic Studio.
+-   To create a new design, simply create an empty `*.els` file and open it.

 ## VS Code API